 - developing your signature teaching style

-- teaching to all ages
+- teaching to all ages and levels of fitness

 Requirements will vary